versioned/versioned-api/README.md

   Cannot delete field for model with content?
 Or need to disable before you delete.

 * Need to support images and other files (assets).
 Use service?

-* Documentation index page with links to main swagger and data swagger per space

 * models.model should have update: false?
 You can do this by introducing models.schema and a setSchema callback (or have a setModel callback for coll, features, schema etc.)